Usbac/wolff/docs/response.md

 $response = new Response();
 ```

-The `header`, `remove`, `setCode` and `redirect` methods can be used as chained methods.
-Making the process of creating a new Response easier and quicker.
+The response methods can be chained, making the process of creating a new Response easier and quicker.

 ```php
 $response->header('Content-Type', 'text/html; charset=utf-8')